camalot/mkdocs-test/docs/java/data-directory.md

       - ./minecraft-data:/data
 ```

+!!! note

-> NOTE: if you have SELinux enabled, then you might need to add `:Z` to the end of volume mount specifications, [as described here](https://prefetch.net/blog/2017/09/30/using-docker-volumes-on-selinux-enabled-servers/).
+    if you have SELinux enabled, then you might need to add `:Z` to the end of volume mount specifications, [as described here](https://prefetch.net/blog/2017/09/30/using-docker-volumes-on-selinux-enabled-servers/).

 ### Converting anonymous `/data` volume to named volume